MicrosoftDocs/msteams-docs/msteams-platform/graph-api/import-messages/import-external-messages-to-teams.md

 > [!NOTE]
 >
-> * Messages imported with `createdDateTime` earlier than the message thread `createdDateTime` is not supported.
+> * Messages imported with `createdDateTime` earlier than the message thread `createdDateTime` isn't supported.
 > * `createdDateTime` must be unique across messages in the same thread.
 > * `createdDateTime` supports timestamps with milliseconds precision.
 For example, if the incoming request message has the value of `createdDateTime` set as *2020-09-16T05:50:31.0025302Z*, then it would be converted to *2020-09-16T05:50:31.002Z* when the message is ingested.